Search This Blog

 I have books about interesting finds and links (yes, I do really hand-write the links along with explanations about what they are so if they become obsolete I can find them later on - sometimes I paste in pictures and other relevant information in case the links get taken away.)

-I have books of lists and processes done with thinking skills.
+I have books of lists and processes done after learning Edward de Bono thinking skills and suggestions from Barbara Sher.
 Some of these are about my own individuation - such as how I come across to strangers at first impression so I can choose how to use common misunderstandings that strangers assume about me.
 I have made various sorts of "Bucket Lists" for various reasons and purposes, (such as movies and books I might want t to check out - or books I get from the library that I might want to check out again.)
 Some of these hand-written books of mine are written out in multi-colored pens, so the ideas are classified with color coding.
 I make lists of people I met incidentally and why I connected with them.
-I have lists of people I met online and how they came to mean something to me.
+I have lists of people I met online and how we came to mean something to each other.
 I have lists of people I ran into on Periscope.tv and what I enjoyed about them, with their user names and how to get in touch later through other platforms.

 I made lists of figures of speech, lists of interesting scrabble words and what they mean, collections of strange facts about plants or fruit or places.
-I made lists about where to find things I might want to locate that I've "hidden in a good spot" from myself.
+I made lists about where to find things I might want to locate that I've "hidden in a good spot" from myself; I even have a hard copy of my passwords that I keep updated so I don't repeat the old ones.

 I read fast, so often I'll read a book at my "regular fast" speed, then go back and annotate and study it the second or third time through it, reading it a few times.
 I have outlines of books that I thought had information for me that was so important that they deserved to be studied.
 I wanted to be able to use the book's contents for a tool in the course of my life - books on dialogue skills, on negotiation skills, on communication skills.
-For that purpose, they needed outlining, practice and revisiting.
+For that purpose, certain titles I bought needed outlining, practice and revisiting.
+Other handwritten books of collected study notes I've been inspired to write sometimes came from library books or books I borrowed from other people that I had to return.
+I found studying books by writing notes by hand was a way to put into practice tips another other good ideas that I wanted to really LEARN that was embedded within the contents of books.

 I have made handwritten books of song lyrics; books that annotate what's inside of long sound files when I recorded practice sessions where song lyrics first happened, accidentally from complete inspiration.
 I have notes about how to make clay ocarinas by hand from scratch that an old roommate used to do who was able to...step-by-step telling me exactly how to do it.

 I have books of my own poetry, (which doesn't happen that often!
-But some are even illustrated.)
+But some I even illustrated.)

 I have books of dreams that lingered after waking, (but those are pretty sloppy in appearance.)